pmedianetwork/webpack-config/README.md

 Doing this will fix import related linting rules to take webpack configuration into account.

+### Browserslist

+[browserslist](https://www.npmjs.com/package/browserslist) is a standard that defines the minimum versions of browsers where the project should work.
+The information is useful for tooling as it can then generate optimized code and avoid using legacy features unless they are needed.

+When **@pmedianetwork/webpack-config** is installed, it's going to copy `.browserslist` file included within the package to the project where it was installed.

 ## Development

 The project has been written in TypeScript.
 Each part of configuration is a small function that has type annotations.